elsampsa/valkka-examples/docs/_build/html/_sources/tutorial.rst.txt

 - A decent desktop/laptop linux box with Ubuntu 16 installed
 - At least 4 GB of total memory (as modern linux distros take around 2 GB out of that)
-- Valkka and its python bindings installed (instructions :ref:`here <requirements>`)
+- Valkka and its python bindings installed (instructions :ref:`here<requirements>`)
-- OpenCV installed (instructions :ref:`here <requirements>`)
+- OpenCV installed (instructions :ref:`here<requirements>`)
 - An RTSP camera connected to your router

   - Valkka uses standard protocols (RTSP, RTP, etc.), so it works with most of the cameras on the market
-  - If your camera is onvif compliant, then it support RTSP and RTP
+  - If your camera is "OnVif compliant", then it support RTSP and RTP

 - Basic knowledge of media streaming in linux: